SamuilNikolov/bandwidth-buddy/SYSTEM_PROMPT_EXPLANATION.md

 - **No limit on sessions** - only time-based expiration (1 hour inactivity)
 - **Automatic cleanup** - old sessions expire and free memory

-The context memory is what allows the AI to have a conversation with you about each packet - it's the "memory" of what you've discussed.
+The context memory enables conversation about each packet - it stores the history of what has been discussed.